sattasundar/sattasundar/README.md

 I'm Satta Sundar Parida.

-Currently working as a cross-platform app developer at Wipro.
+Currently working as a Senior Lead Engineer @Nitor Infotech, an Ascendion company.

 Eager to learning new things, sharing knowledge and interacting with communities.